pzq7025/Algorithm/README.md

 # Algorithm
-record  different  algorithms and algorithm questions by LeetCode
+record  different  algorithms and algorithm questions.
+The main questions is from LeetCode